muldjord/occurity/README.md

 * `sizeResetTime=240`: After this many seconds of inactivity, the charts will reset back to the startsize as defined in `charts.xml`.
 * `hibernateTime=140`: After this many minutes of inactivity, the monitor will turn off to avoid burn-in.
 You can turn it back on by pressing `q`.
 * `rowSkipDelta=4`: The number of lines skipped when pressing `w` and `s`.
 * `pinCode=4242`: Sets the pincode to be entered in order to unlock the Preferences and Updater dialogs.
+It can be any length as long as it only contains numbers.
 Default is `4242`.

 ## Keyboard control
 * q: Hibernate / turn monitor off